Energy in Nepal: Biomass

 Biomass is by far the most important primary energy source in Nepal.
 Biomass comprises wood, agricultural residues and dung.

-One major defect with this is that burning these biomass substances for cooking is a common practice (87.3%) and thus exposing many those living in the house to harmful air pollutants.
-Those who cook and live a substantial amount of time in the household (women and children) are exposed to these pollutants and at high risks of acute respiratory infection.
-In addition, the burning of these biomass fuels often pollutes large quantities of greenhouse gasses (GHGs) into the outside air.
-One study in a mountain village of Nepal showed that carbon emissions from traditional cooking methods were 8055.47 kg per capita/year.
+One major problem with this is that burning these biomass substances for cooking is a common practice (87.3%) and thus exposes those living in the house to harmful air pollutants.
+Those who cook and live a substantial amount of time in the household (often women and children) are exposed to these pollutants and incur a high risk of acute respiratory infection.
+In addition, the burning of these biomass fuels often emits large quantities of greenhouse gases (GHGs) into the outside air.
+One study in a mountain village of Nepal showed that carbon emissions from traditional cooking methods were around 8 tons per person per year.

 Biogas

-Farming system in Nepal is heavily dependent on livestock, with at least 1.2 million households owning cattle and buffalo.
-The technical biogas potential is therefore high and is estimated to be at least one million household-size plants, 57% located in the Terai plains, 37% in the hills and 6% in remote hills.
+The farming system in Nepal is heavily dependent on livestock, with at least 1.2 million households owning cattle and buffalo.
+The biogas potential is therefore high and is estimated to be at least one million household-size plants, 57% located in the Terai plains, 37% in the hills and 6% in remote hills.

-According to Nepal's Alternative Energy Promotion Centre, as of July 2011, 241,920 biogas plants were installed in more than 2,800 Village Development Committees and in all 75 Districts under their Biogas Support Program.
+According to Nepal's Alternative Energy Promotion Centre, as of July 2011, 241,920 biogas plants were installed in more than 2,800 Village Development Committee areas and in all 75 Districts under their Biogas Support Program.

-Biogas takes advantage of a process called anaerobic digestion, where microorganisms break down organic matter into methane and carbon dioxide without oxygen.
+Biogas uses anaerobic digestion, in which microorganisms break down organic matter into methane and carbon dioxide without oxygen.
 A positive byproduct of biogas is that excess wastes produced by the system can be used as organic fertilizer.
 Biogas as an alternative energy source helps reduce dependence on low grade energy sources (biomass) which pose significant health risks and contribute to GHG emissions.
-Barriers that Nepalese have reported facing in relation to biogas implementation include the large upfront capital costs, inability of traditional biogas systems to operate in cold and mountainous climates, and isolation of villages making installation logistics more difficult.
+The Nepalese have reported barriers to biogas implementation, including the large upfront capital costs, the inability of traditional biogas systems to operate in cold and mountainous climates, and the isolation of villages making installation logistics more difficult.